Chi Jang Yin

-Chi Jang Yin (殷子静; born in Guangzhou, China, 1973) is an American filmmaker, photographer, curator and educator.
+Chi Jang Yin (殷子静; born in Guangzhou 1973) is an American filmmaker, photographer, curator and professor.
 She is best known for her experimental films that explore displacement, alienation, the absence of representation, and narrative memory.
-Yin is a full professor and the Chair of Film Production Program at The School of Cinematic Arts at DePaul University.
 Her research methodology focuses on intersectionality, information literacy, and how digitalization of the arts and humanities can be a form of advocacy.
 In 2020, she was named the 2020-2021 Presidential Faculty Fellow at DePaul University.
-Yin is a trained facilitator at The National SEED Project on Inclusive Curriculum, founded by Peggy McIntosh and has received certifications in conflict resolution from the Program on Negotiation at Harvard Law School and in negotiation at the Professional Development Programs from the School of Professional Studies at Northwestern University.
+Yin is a trained facilitator at The National SEED Project on Inclusive Curriculum, founded by Peggy McIntosh and has received certifications in conflict resolution from the Program on Negotiation at Harvard Law School.